 Initial Consultation £0.
 Patch Test £20.

-GET ONE TREATMENT FOR FREE WHEN YOU BUY COURSE OF 5 SESSIONS WITH LAURA
+GET ONE TREATMENT FOR FREE WHEN YOU BUY COURSE OF 5 SESSIONS OF LASER TATTOO REMOVAL WITH LAURA.

 Limited time offer Semi Permanent Eyebrows \ Microblading removal £65

 Medium 3x3 £90

 Medium-Large 4x4 £120

 Extra Large 6x6 £180

 *Prices per session.
 Larger tattoos price on consultation.